parrt/cs652/lectures/postscript.md

 ```

 Works with procedures too:

 ```
 /average {add 2 div}
 def
 ```

-To get an element of an array use array index get.
+To get an element of an array use array index `get`.

 The proper way to think about the above instructions is:

-*push literal symbol name*
+*push literal symbol name* `average`
-*push procedure object*
+*push procedure object* `{add 2 div}`
 *execute dictionary operator* `def`

-To look up a symbol, just say its name: `Version`, which would push `1.0` on the stack, for example.
+To look up a symbol, just say its name: `version`, which would push string `3010` on the stack, for example.

-Dictionaries are like scopes.
-There is a stack of dictionaries.
+Smalltalk uses dictionaries for scoping and there is a stack of dictionaries to support nested scopes.
 First the system dictionary is pushed then the user dictionary.
 Symbols are looked up moving from top of stack down to the system dictionary.
 So, if you want another scope, just push another dictionary.
-These are like global, function, local nested scopes in C. To do locals in a function, do this:
+These are like global, function, local nested scopes in C. To create local variables in a function, do this:

 ```
 /f {